MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-458-unable-add-lookup-activity-office-activity.md

 ## Solutions and workarounds

-Wrap the output of the lookup activity in a string, for example @string(activity('Lookup1').output.firstRow).
+Wrap the output of the lookup activity in a string, for example @string(activity('Lookup 1').output.firstRow).

 ## Next steps